Dynamic scheduling in a partially fluid, partially lossy queueing system

-Assumption {\bf A}.1 is a technical condition required in our proofs; in Section~\ref{sec:pareto} we show that this has negligible influence on the performance, under our partial fluid limit.\footnote{ Under the SFJ limit, this `flushing' of the $\i$-system is only performed at a bounded rate (since arrivals/departures in the $\t$-queue occur at a bounded rate), while the arrival rate of the $\i$ system scales to infinity.
-Thus, we expect that this assumption will not impact the blocking probability of the eager class (this is also evident from the Monte Carlo simulation based study presented in Section~\ref{sec:pareto}).} With exponential $\i$-jobs, the assumption {\bf A}.2 is not restrictive; considers all Markov policies (other than the size-based).
-This assumption allows a broad class of schedulers even for the general case, some examples are discussed in Section \ref{sec:example_models}.
+Assumption {\bf A}.1 is a technical condition required in our proofs.
+In Section~\ref{sec:pareto}, we show that this assumption has negligible influence on the performance of either class under our partial fluid limit.\footnote{ Under the SFJ limit, this `flushing' of the $\i$-system is only performed at a bounded rate (since arrivals/departures in the $\t$-queue occur at a bounded rate), while the arrival rate of the $\i$ system scales to infinity.
+Thus, we expect that this assumption will not impact the blocking probability of the eager class (this is also evident from the Monte Carlo simulation based study presented in Section~\ref{sec:pareto}).} We are also able to relax Assumption {\bf A}.1 for the special case of exponentially distributed eager jobs (see Theorem~\ref{Thm_withou_A1}).
+As discussed before, Assumption {\bf A}.2 is not restrictive; it allows all (non-size based) Markov policies.
+We provide examples of such schedulers in Section~\ref{sec:example_models}.
 Assumption~{\bf A}.3 implies that the eager class operates as a \emph{loss system}.
 Indeed, the requirement of a minimum service rate/speed $c_{\min} > 0$ captures the `eagerness' of eager customers.
 This assumption also implies that there exists a uniform upper bound $\mathcal{K}$ on the number of $\i$-jobs in the system at any time \emph{across sub-policies} (since the server is assumed to have a unit speed).